Henry Hammond: Royalist cleric

 At Hampton Court Hammond introduced to him his nephew, Colonel Robert Hammond, soon to be governor of the Isle of Wight.
 Charles I, thinking he might trust his chaplain's nephew, escaped towards the Isle of Wight (12 November 1647), and was placed by the governor in Carisbrooke Castle, where Sheldon and Hammond again joined him.
 At Christmas 1647 they were removed from their attendance.
 Hammond returned to Oxford, where parliamentary visitors had been at work.
 Samuel Fell, dean of Christ Church, was in prison.
 Hammond, appointed sub-dean of Christ Church, took on the management of the college.
 He was soon summoned before the visitors at Merton College, and refused to submit to their authority, and was deprived and imprisoned, together with Sheldon, by an order of Parliament.
 Edward Corbet, a member of the Westminster Assembly, who succeeded to Hammond's canonry at Christ Church in January 1648, resigned it in August, after persuading himself (it is said) that Hammond had acted on principle.
 Colonel Evelyn, the puritan governor of Wallingford Castle, to whom Parliament sent an order for the custody of Sheldon and Hammond, declined to act as their gaoler, and said that he would only receive them as friends.

 At Westwood Hammond settled for the remainder of his life.
-In August 1651 he attended Pakington to the royal camp at Worcester, and had an interview with King Charles II.
+In August 1651 he attended Sir John Pakington, 2nd Baronet to the royal camp at Worcester, and had an interview with King Charles II.
 Pakington was taken prisoner at the battle of Worcester, 3 September but soon returned home uninjured.
 In 1655 an ordinance was issued forbidding the ejected clergy to act as schoolmasters or private chaplains, or perform any clerical functions, thus depriving them of all means of subsistence.
 Hammond and others were much involved in supporting clergy in this position.
 In the last six years of his life his health began to fail.